Loan Guide for Small Businesses

 Although banks are still a viable option, they reject more ideas today because of the difficult economic environment.

 In spite of these challenging conditions, nearly 600,000 new businesses were formed in 2014.
 We recommend you approach your bank in the first instance as they are still lending to viable businesses.

 Improve your Chances of Success

 With so many options available it's all too easy to flood organisations with applications.
 Multiple credit checks raise red flags and could affect your credit history.
 Choose the options that are best suited to your requirements and put all your efforts there.

 - Research what options are available.

 - Check any terms that may apply such as repayment schedules and any equity options.

-- Following any application criteria correctly to avoid being rejected at the application stage.
+- Follow any application criteria correctly to avoid being rejected at the first stage.

-- If you do get rejected, ask the lender for reasons why they did not process your loan.
+- If you get rejected, ask the lender for the reasons why they didn't process your loan.

 Types of Loans Available